ludyna/lu_brain/CODING_STYLE.md

 By learning this style, you will also:

-- Learn how to program large applications in C
+- Learn how to program large applications in C.
-- Learn how to program OOP in C
+- Learn how to program OOP in C.
-- Develop taste to good programming style
+- Develop a taste for a good programming style.
+- Become one major step closer to becoming a master of C.

+## Why C?

 WORK IN PROGRESS